RAXIC7/weapon-controlls/README.md

 # Weapon Controlls
 A basic script with feature for toggle weapon controlls like R or Left mouse button for close attack on the PED.
+Only thing you need is write /toggleweapon command and now you can´t kill player with gun by close standing next to player.

 ## Features
 - 🪛 Enable and disable weapon-controlls by command